apache/openwhisk/ansible/README.md

 ### Deploying Using MongoDB

-You can choose MongoDB instead of CouchDB as the database backend to store entities and activations.
+You can choose MongoDB instead of CouchDB as the database backend to store entities.

 - Deploy a mongodb server(Optional, for test and develop only, use an external MongoDB server in production)